ufz/ogs/web/content/docs/userguide/blocks/processes.md

 To define constitutive relation, tags `<constitutive_relation> </constitutive_relation>` are used.
 The fixed, minimum requirement is presence of `<type> </type>` tag.
 Other tags depend on the chosen relation.

 There can be more than one constitutive relation used in one project file but only one for each material id, similar to how each medium is defined in [media block](/docs/userguide/blocks/media/).
 OpenGeoSys selects constitutive relation for a material id based on the content of the attribute id in tags `<constitutive_relation> </constitutive_relation>` and `<medium> </medium>`.

 ## Source terms

-There are four available types of source terms:
+There are four available types of source terms.

-* Line
+Classical types for defining source terms in space are:

-* Nodal
+* Nodal (point-like source terms)
+* Line (1D features in space)
-* Volumetric
+* Volumetric (2D or 3D features in space)

-* Python
+For complex boundary conditions (like transient ones), the boundary condition can be defined as type:

+* Python (complex boundary conditions reflecting e.g. measurements and time series data)

- The source term has to be scaled by the volume.
+Remember that the source term has to be scaled by the volume as explained in [**Basics**](/docs/userguide/basics/conventions/) and in this [Example](/docs/userguide/blocks/misc/scaling_source_term/).
+Source terms can also be manipulated via Python.

 ## Specific body force

  The tag `<specific_body_force>` can be used to define gravitational force.
  This tag is optional.
- By default it is not considered in the simulation, it has to be be explicitly enabled by setting an appropriate value in project file.
+ By default it is not considered in the simulation, it has to be explicitly enabled by setting an appropriate value in the project file.
- Presence of this tag, should be reflected in initial stress conditions.
+ Presence of this tag should be reflected also in the initial stress conditions.
  It can improve the convergence in the first time step, if the correct stress field is defined.

 ```xml